-The Needs and Expectations of Employee Formation: Theo-4 46 retical Aspects
+II.
+The Needs and Expectations of Employee Formation: Theoretical Aspects

 When examining the use of manpower in business enterprises in order to achieve maximum productivity, quality, customer satisfaction and, therefore, the successful existence of the enterprise in a competitive market, an emphasis is laid on the importance of the implementation of equitable remuneration and motivation and the strategy of human resources in order to promote and mobilize the employees and satisfy their needs.